nginxinc/nginx-basics-workshops/Plus/labs/lab2/readme.md

 ### Optional Exercise - Pull the Nginx Plus container from the Nginx Registry

-In the next exercise, you will pull the Nginx Plus container from the official Nginx Container Private Registry, using only your JWT Token file.
+In the next exercise, you will pull the Nginx provided Plus container from the official Nginx Container Private Registry, using only your JWT Token file.
 This is a safe, fast, and convenient way to download and run Nginx Plus, without needing to build your own Docker image.
+There are several different containers available, see the References section.

 1. Copy your `nginx-repo.jwt` file to the labs/lab2 folder.
 Using the contents of your nginx-repo.jwt file, create an environment variable with the contents of the file: